Get Items

 drop all apples # 1 Diamond, 2 Bananas.
 2 Apples on the ground

-pick-up all apples # 1 Diamond, 2 Bananas, 2 Apples
+pick-up all materials # 1 Diamond, 2 Bananas, 2 Apples

 Picking up previously dropped Items